 Palladio study, Hersey and Freedam

 Data analysis uses computational methods for extracting information from large amounts of data.
-Data analysis is different from data mining, yet these two words are often used interchangeably.
-Data mining actually uses machine learning and is more data-driven.
+Although it differs from data mining, these two words are often used interchangeably.
+However, data mining uses machine learning and is more data-driven.

 Revit analytics, Parametric Monkey